relientm96/capstone2020/README.md

 6. Upload new changes to main repository using:
 `git push origin MyNewBranchName`
 7. Go to the main repo on GitHub where you should now see your new branch under branch dropdown tab.
-8. (WARNING, ONLY DO THIS WHEN READY TO MERGE TO MASTER) Click on to your branch and click Pull Request and Send Pull Request.
+8. (WARNING, ONLY DO THIS WHEN READY TO MERGE TO MASTER) Click on to your branch and click Pull Request and Send Pull Request to be reviewed by others before merging.
-9. After merging, delete the branch by running
+9. Once pull request is sent, delete the branch by running
 ```
 git branch -d MyNewBranchName